-FWC undertakes an alternative approach to resource management on FWC Wildlife Management Areas
+FWC undertakes an alternative approach to natural community management on FWC Wildlife Management Areas

 The Florida Fish and Wildlife Conservation Commission (FWC) has primary management responsibility for approximately 1.4 million acres of the nearly 5.9 million acres within the Wildlife Management Area (WMA/WEAs) system.
 FWC land managers and researchers, in cooperation with the Florida Natural Areas Inventory (FNAI), developed objective-based vegetation management (OBVM) to inform natural community management on the areas for which FWC has primary management responsibility.

 OBVM is a monitoring program that measures specific vegetative attributes in native plant communities.
 Review of the condition of these attributes provides insight about the condition of the natural community.
 To identify desired future conditions (DFCs), staff worked with FNAI to identify the best existing representative patches of actively managed natural communities.
 We then had FNAI use the OBVM attribute measurement protocol to collect data at these ‘reference’ sites, and used this data to develop DFCs for each attribute in each actively managed natural community.
 The data collected using the OBVM protocol can inform managers: